About AfBo

 4. based on the approximate functions and distributions of borrowed affixes, these are grouped into morphosyntactic subsystems and the overall number of borrowed affixes per subsystem is given (e.g. three nominalizer that form nouns from adjectives, two case markers, and one number marker)

-5. Where possible, the overall number of forms in recipient language subsystems into which affixes were borrowed is given (e.g., three out of a total of five case markers are borrowed)
+5. where possible, the overall number of forms in recipient language subsystems into which affixes were borrowed is given (e.g., three out of a total of five case markers are borrowed)

 Representation of data